ideaportriga/nexus-bridge/examples/REACT Examples/Demo Example/readme.md

 # Quick Start Guide: the Nexus Bridge + React example

-This guide will help to setup Nexus Bridge the demo example that is built using the Nexus Bridge and React framework.
+This guide will help to setup the demo example that is built using the Nexus Bridge and React framework.

 The demo supports: